Aliases for RAI1 Gene

 External Ids for RAI1 Gene

 This gene is located within the Smith-Magenis syndrome region on chromosome 17.
 It is highly similar to its mouse counterpart and is expressed at high levels mainly in neuronal tissues.
 The protein encoded by this gene includes a polymorphic polyglutamine tract in the N-terminal domain.
 Expression of the mouse counterpart in neurons is induced by retinoic acid.
 This gene is associated with both the severity of the phenotype and the response to medication in schizophrenic patients. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RAI1 Gene

 RAI1 (Retinoic Acid Induced 1) is a Protein Coding gene.
 Diseases associated with RAI1 include smith-magenis syndrome and 17p11.2 microduplication syndrome.
-Among its related pathways are Metabolism and Arginine and proline metabolism.
+Among its related pathways are BMAL1-CLOCK,NPAS2 activates circadian gene expression.
 GO annotations related to this gene include enhancer binding.
 An important paralog of this gene is TCF20.